 Most often, test anxiety occurs when students have an underlying fear of failure, when they feel extreme pressure to do well, or when they’ve had poor previous testing experiences.

 How the Shift to Online Learning Impacted Test Anxiety

-For students who already face test-related stress and anxiety, the COVID-19 pandemic presented new challenges: sudden and dramatic changes to routine, self-isolation, technical and operational unfamiliarity, and even the inability to control their own environment.
+For students who already face test-related stress and anxiety, the rise of remote learning presented new challenges: sudden and dramatic changes to routine, self-isolation, technical and operational unfamiliarity, and even the inability to control their own environment.

 Test anxiety is officially recognized as a type of performance anxiety, similar to stage freight, by the ADAA.
 The new challenges created by the pandemic, including needing to set up webcams, online learning portals, test proctoring, and more, compounded the normal stress and anxiety of tests and examinations.
 Students with test anxiety now need to manage stress and anxiety over feeling overexposed while on camera, not being able to control the environment, seeing themselves on the screen (which can be distracting and disorienting), time limits, and count down clocks – among several others.

 These anxiety triggers can and do distract students from taking the test.
 As a result, a person does not get the chance to accurately demonstrate their mastery of the material via the exam.
 Students who face debilitating levels of test-related stress and anxiety may need specific accommodations for test proctoring that best suits their needs.

 Providing Testing Accommodations that Fit Students’ Needs

 Proctoring is not a one size fits all process, no one proctoring modality will provide a positive experience for all students.
 Institutions should provide alternate testing environments, which may include a non-webcam proctoring modality, face-to-face vs. virtual testing, or other unique modalities.
 This is where utilizing a multi-modal proctoring management system is integral, providing students with modality choices that will be conducive to their needs.